Krafpy/Island/README.md

 [Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit writing and lots of comments so that the code appears more user-friendly to beginners.
-This project requires doesn't rely on Visual Studio (only the Build Tools) to demonstrate the details of the compilation.
+This project doesn't rely on Visual Studio (only the Build Tools), to demonstrate the details of the compilation.
 The rendering and music generation is mostly based on iq's example, but the synthetizer is custom made.